Criminal Defense Attorneys in Janesville, WI

 What personal information do we collect?

-Personal information is any information that identifies you, or by which your identity could be deduced.
+Personal information is any information that identifies you, or by which your identity could be revealed.
 If we did not collect and use your personal information, we could not provide you with legal services.

 How do we collect your personal information?